Course - Thermodynamics of Materials - MT8307

 Course content

 The course is aimed at giving the students insight into thermodynamics for solids and thermodynamics for nanoscale systems.
 Focus will be on phase-stability, surfaces, interfaces, and adsorption, as well as the size-depenence of nanoscale systems.
 We will discuss trends in formation enthalpies, heat capacities, and entropy for inorganic compounds.
 Selected thermodynamic models, experimental methods, and methods for theoretical computation of thermodynamic data will be described.
-The course will not be taught the year 25/26.
-Next time the course will be given is autumn 26.
+Course will run autumn 2026

 Learning outcome